 Specificity | Lists multiple specific concrete actions: 'offset, cursor, and keyset strategies', 'building paginated endpoints', 'implementing infinite scroll', 'optimizing database queries for collections'.
 These are concrete, actionable capabilities. | 3 / 3 |

-Completeness | Clearly answers both what ('Implements efficient API pagination using offset, cursor, and keyset strategies') and when ('Use when building paginated endpoints, implementing infinite scroll, or optimizing database queries for collections') with explicit trigger guidance. | 3 / 3 |
+Completeness | Clearly answers both what ('Implements efficient API pagination using offset, cursor, and keyset strategies') AND when ('Use when building paginated endpoints, implementing infinite scroll, or optimizing database queries for collections') with explicit trigger guidance. | 3 / 3 |

 Trigger Term Quality | Includes natural keywords users would say: 'pagination', 'paginated endpoints', 'infinite scroll', 'large datasets', 'offset', 'cursor', 'keyset'.
 These cover common variations of how developers discuss pagination. | 3 / 3 |

-Distinctiveness Conflict Risk | Clear niche focused specifically on API pagination strategies.
-The specific mention of offset/cursor/keyset patterns and infinite scroll creates distinct triggers unlikely to conflict with general API or database skills. | 3 / 3 |
+Distinctiveness Conflict Risk | Clear niche focused specifically on API pagination patterns.
+The specific strategies (offset, cursor, keyset) and use cases (infinite scroll, paginated endpoints) create distinct triggers unlikely to conflict with general API or database skills. | 3 / 3 |

 Total | 12 / 12 Passed |